QuTech-Delft/qtt/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

-Hello, and welcome to the documentation of QTT!
+Hello, and welcome to the documentation of QuTech Tuning!

 QuTech Tuning (QTT) is a Python package for performing measurements and calibration of spin-qubits.
 It is developed at QuTech, an advanced research center for quantum computing and quantum internet.
 QuTech is a collaboration founded by the Delft University of Technology (`TU Delft <https://www.tudelft.nl/en>`_) and Netherlands Organisation for Applied Scientiﬁc Research (`TNO <https://www.tno.nl/en>`_).